MuhammadKhoshnaw/BasicMVIApp/README.md

 #### LocalDataSources

-Our local data source [MovieLocalDataSource](repository/src/main/java/com/khoshnaw/repository/local/dataSource/MovieLocalDataSource.kt) has three functions to update the movie list another to observe the movies and the last one to load movies size in cash.
+Our local data source [MovieLocalDataSource](repository/src/main/java/com/khoshnaw/repository/local/dataSource/MovieLocalDataSource.kt) has three functions to update the movie list another to observe the movies and the last one to load movies size in cache.

 ```
 interface MovieLocalDataSource {